Frequently asked questions about parking permits

 I have changed my vehicle – how do I change my permit?

-Fill in a replacement parking permit application form (pdf, 72KB) and send it with proof of your new vehicle to us by post or in person, along with your current parking permit.
-We’ll send you a replacement permit.
+Complete a change of vehicle for residents' parking permit online form, submit it with any requested documentary evidence and follow the instructions on the form for voiding a current paper parking permit.
+We’ll organise a replacement permit.
 In between, if you park in a zone without a valid permit, you will need to pay and display to avoid getting a fine.
 Contact the pay & park service for further advice.

 Where can’t I park with my permit?

 With a permit you can park in any bay in your zone except bays marked for:

 - personalised disabled permit holders

 - parking bays restricted to pay and display users only

 - diplomatic vehicles

 Your parking permit does not allow you to park within housing estates or on private roads.

 Can I park with a trailer attached to my vehicle?